Even ten years ago, as we bootstrapped cyber operations in the government, a subtle tension always brewed when it came to contractors.

 It is what you get when you mix a toddler’s sketch-work with a Jackson Pollock painting — you feel dizzy just staring at it.

-The targets of this APT remain varied and diverse, too: from civil society activists in the Middle East, terrorist organisations in Kashmir, think tanks in America, the armed forces of Pakistan, certain entities in China to even the residents of India.
+The targets of this APT remain varied and diverse, too: from civil society activists in the Middle East, militant organisations in Kashmir, think tanks in America, the armed forces of Pakistan, certain entities in China to even the residents of India.
 They hint at a loose geopolitical affiliation — its imperatives are largely commercial.

 I can also vouch for the fact that threat analysts have even narrowed down on the individuals behind the operation and their clientele: it is another matter that naming and shaming does not work to the industry’s advantage.